Adrianne Curry: Personal life

 Curry was raised as a Roman Catholic but later identified as an atheist during her marriage to Christopher Knight after they had debates over religion.
 As of October 2020, Curry has professed her belief in God and, although remaining irreligious, stated, "I will always have a place in my heart for the Catholic Faith and their lovely Cathedrals."

 In 2024, Curry announced on social media that after being a "lifetime Democrat" she had left the party and endorsed Donald Trump.
-In explaining her decision, she said, "I'll never forget when they started pushing extremist views about gender, identity, and kids... and then GASLIGHT people about it.
+In explaining her decision, she said, "I'll never forget when they started pushing extremist views about gender, identity, and kids...and then GASLIGHT people about it.
 I'll never forget their campaign to convince Americans that being morbidly obese is healthy.
 I'll never forget that they robbed Bernie twice and later RFK Jr. Of that sweet democracy they claim to be for To INSTALL Hillary & Kamala.
 I'll never forget all the Trump media hoaxes I debunked in 2020 by watching the full unedited videos."
 She added that leaving the Democratic Party was like "leaving a cult."

-Public Image

-In February 2023, Curry faced backlash after criticizing Melanie Lynskey's casting in The Last of Us—through a tweet, which has since been deleted—implying that Lynskey's body type made her unsuitable for the role of a villainous leader.
+In February 2023, Curry faced backlash after criticizing Melanie Lynskey's casting in The Last of Us—through a since deleted tweet, implying that Lynskey's body type made her unsuitable for the role of a villainous leader.
 Curry suggested that such a character should have a more traditionally muscular physique.
-Lynskey responded by emphasizing that intelligence, not physical strength, defined her character, stating, "[The character is] supposed to be smart, ma'am.
+Lynskey responded emphasizing that intelligence, not physical strength, defined her character, stating, "[The character is] supposed to be smart, ma'am.
 I don't need to be muscly.
-That's what henchmen are for".
-Her co-star Jeffrey Pierce defended her, criticizing what he perceived as Hollywood's narrow portrayals of gender and power, and commended Lynskey for handling the controversy with "grace [and] courage".
+That's what henchmen are for."